Skip to main content

 Perhaps the greatest measure of success in any project is how it makes the client feel.

 “Kate helped us with the interior design of our house following extensive building work.
 It was an absolute pleasure working with her.
 Her contributions took our house to the next level and gave many rooms the ‘wow factor’.
 We particularly appreciated Kate’s flexible way of working, adapting what she brings to the client’s needs.
 She can take on the full design of a room or take a more advisory role when the client prefers to take the lead.
 At all points, she really took on board our needs and preferences and came up with a proposition that truly reflected what we wanted.
-We very much hope to continue to work with Kate in the future and could not recommend her enough.” - Laura Rovegno, Client
+We very much hope to continue to work with Kate in the future and could not recommend her enough.” - Bramble Cottage Client

 A home reborn

-Projects like Preserve Cottage remind me why I love what I do.
+Projects like Bramble Cottage remind me why I love what I do.
 The goal is never to impose, but to enhance - to bring out the best in a building while creating spaces that allow people to live well.
 When design respects both history and humanity, it creates something truly lasting.

 About Khaya Studio